 We know that being a mother is the hardest job in the world – moms are nurses, therapists, chefs, friends, and style-gurus on top of everything else.
 The job is certainly not for the faint of heart and deserves a lot of praise and appreciation.
-This Mother’s Day, the Tenement Museum has you completely covered…
+The Tenement Museum has you completely covered…

 Rest your tired feet, moms, because we’re going to take the reins here and raise the kids using these helpful 130-year old parenting tips.

 Mothers and children in a New York City park on a hot day, 1900’s.
 Photo courtesy the Library of Congress.

 Don’ts for Mothers, published in London in 1878, is filled with useful tidbits and advice for how to raise a healthy, productive child.
 We’ll be using these hints and turning your sons or daughters into perfect gentlemen or ladies.
 Even if your children are already grown, it’s not too late to make a turn around.

 Even before the child is born, we must already take care: “Don’t indulge in any species of excess.
 Endeavour to keep the mind in the greatest tranquility.”
 Sit quietly for nine months.

 Women care for babies in a day nursery in the early 1900’s.
 Photo courtesy the Library of Congress.

 Something as simple as bathing a child is filled with danger: “Don’t bathe your new-born babe in cold water.
 It frequently produces stuffing of the nose and looseness of the bowels.
 Don’t, however, run into an opposite extreme.
 Hot water weakens the babe, and thus would predispose him to disease.
 Lukewarm rain water is the best to wash him.”
 No advice on the collection of rainwater, however.

 We always forget this one: “Don’t feel it necessary to wash your infant’s head with brandy.”
 It just feels so necessary!